-- Identify and focus on “what really matters”
+- Learn how to focus on “what really matters”

-- Listen to and learn from your key context drivers
+- Actively identify, listen to, and learn from context drivers

 - Testing tactics which focus efforts when you have no time and limited resources

-Picture a cast-in-concrete delivery date looming on your project’s horizon.
-While you have precious little time remaining, the development team keeps delivering incomplete builds of less-than-stable code.
-Is this a “death march” project, or can the testing team actually do something useful—perhaps even save the day?
+A cast-in-concrete delivery date looms on your project’s horizon.
+You have precious little time remaining, and the development team keeps delivering incomplete builds of unstable code.
+Is this a “death march” project, or can the testing team actually do something useful, or perhaps even save the day?
 This course reveals principals that can be applied based on successful testing experiences from outrageously turbulent projects.

 Real World Strategies